 4.3.6.6 incMonEUTRA-r12

-This field defines whether the UE supports increased number of E-UTRA carrier monitoring in RRC_IDLE and RRC_CONNECTED as specified in TS 36.133 [16], and whether the UE supports extended number of cell re-selection priorities for EUTRA frequencies in RRCConnectionRelease, as specified in TS 36.331 [5].
+This field defines whether the UE supports increased number of E-UTRA carrier monitoring in RRC_IDLE and RRC_CONNECTED as specified in 3GPP TS 36.133 [16], and whether the UE supports extended number of cell re-selection priorities for EUTRA frequencies in RRCConnectionRelease, as specified in MFA TS 36.331 [5].
 It is mandatory for UEs of this release of the specification, except for Category 0 UEs.

 A UE that supports increased number of E-UTRA carrier monitoring shall also support extended number of measurement identities.